PrincetonUniversity/advanced-command-line/00_preamble/README.md

    your new knowledge and negative reinforcement to stop using the old method.
  - Spend minutes to save seconds.
 Overall, what I'm recommending is to stop doing tangible work for a few minutes to look up how to do something a new way.
-Then mentally work on using this new tool until it's second nature.
+Then, mentally work on using this new tool until it's second nature.
    At the end of the day, using the new movement may save seconds, but if you are lucky you will use it several times a day for the next few decades.